endlesssolitude/ShatteredPD-DetailedDesc/README.md

 Currently this version is ONLY distributed in Tencent PD groups in China.

 v091 is not where this mod started.
-It started from Shattered ~v072.
+It started from Shattered ~v072, but it was very messy and much less functional until Shattered ~v081.

 Main Features
 -Detailed descrption for most items, creatures, plants etc. and important mechanics of game.